PacificCommunity/pdh_pacific_goals/README.md

 Each tile can be active or inactive (grayed out) and links to the Pacific Data Hub dashboards when active.

+On install, the module also creates taxonomies with links to related dashboards on pacificdata.org.

 ## REQUIREMENTS

 - Content Translation